 - a.
 An OH can come anywhere, and can easily cause you to make a mistaken conclusion about a feature group.
 For example, if you have an OH and it comes in the 2's, and you conclude that you have an allylic C-H, that might send you down a bad blind alley.
+Or if you have an OH that appears in the 5's, you might falsely deduce that you have an alkene, etc..
 Thus it is really helpful to recognize OH's when they appear so that they don't confuse you. - b.
-Recognition factors for OH signals: - 1.
-They always integrate for 1H, never for 2H or 3H - 2.
-They lack sharp splitting, and often appear as singlets, often somewhat broad.
+Three recognition factors for OH signals: - 1.
+They always integrate for 1H, never for 2H or 3H - They lack sharp splitting, and often appear as singlets, often somewhat broad.
 C-H signals tend to be sharper, and any C-H signal set that integrates for 1H will have significant splitting.
 The only way to have a 1H that doesn't split is for it to be an OH. - 3.
 They come anywhere, but often in the 1.5-3.0 range - 4.
-If you have an alcohol OH signal, of course you will also have some C-H signals in the 3.0-4.5 area.
+If you have an OH signal, of course you will also have some C-H signals in the 3.0-4.5 area.